aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 Let’s review stack events for your `resource-dependencies-lab-ref-getatt` stack.
 Note the creation of `SNSTopic` and `SecurityGroup` resources started in parallel, as both resources had no dependencies between each other.
 Also, note the `SecurityGroupIngress` resource creation started only after the `SecurityGroup` resource was in the `CREATE_COMPLETE` status, and the `SNSTopicSubscription` creation started after the `SNSTopic` resource was successfully created.

-When you delete your stack, CloudFormation follows creation order in reverse: in this case, for example, `SNSTopicSubscription` and `SecurityGroupIngress` resources will be deleted first, followed by `SecurityGroup` and `SNSTopic`.
+When you will delete your stack, CloudFormation follows creation order in reverse: in this case, for example, `SNSTopicSubscription` and `SecurityGroupIngress` resources will be deleted first, followed by `SecurityGroup` and `SNSTopic`.

 {{% notice note %}}
 As part of the stack creation, you should have received an email for the email address you provided for the SNS subscription, to confirm the topic subscription.
 Please choose the **Confirm subscription** option in the email you received, to successfully subscribe to the SNS topic: doing this is important because when you delete the stack, CloudFormation will not be able to delete subscriptions that are in pending state.